The Best Things to Do in Saint Tropez, France

 Place des Lices

-Another point that you should add to your list when you visit Saint Tropez is, without a doubt, to go to the Provencal market of the Place des Lices.
+Another point you should add to your list when you visit Saint Tropez is, without a doubt, to go to the Provencal market of the Place des Lices.

 If you want to try and buy cheese, bread, cakes, and other products of French gastronomy, this is your place.
 It is considered one of the best places in Provence to find high-quality products.

-This market is located very close to the Vieux Port and takes place twice a week, specifically on Tuesdays and Saturdays, from 8 a.m. to 1 in the afternoon.
+This market is very close to the Vieux Port and takes place twice a week, specifically on Tuesdays and Saturdays, from 8 a.m. to 1 in the afternoon.
 Remember that it is highly recommended to arrive early.

 Saint Tropez beaches

 But, as we mentioned before, the beaches of Saint Tropez are undoubtedly one of its great tourist attractions.

 Its extensive beaches of golden sand, the turquoise and crystalline waters of the Mediterranean Sea, and the possibility of showing off a beautiful tan on your vacation should be more than enough reasons to reserve some time for a good day at the beach.

 The closest beach to the city is La Bouillabaisse.
 It is a beach of fine sand located right at the entrance of Saint Tropez, so getting to it is not a problem.

 Ponche Beach is located in the neighborhood of the same name, right in the center.
 It was formerly a fishing port and later became the main commercial port between the fifteenth and eighteenth centuries.